syntropian/towards-a-human-future/README.md

 ## Annotated Bibliography by Author, Date, Title

 ### Callicott, J. Baird
-[callicott2013]: "2013, Thinking Like a Planet: The Land Ethic and the Earth Ethic"
+<a id="callicott2013"/>"2013, Thinking Like a Planet: The Land Ethic and the Earth Ethic"